ENate/AI-model-Examples/README.md

 - Postgres is an open source database engine [available here.](https://www.postgresql.org/)
 - Kafka is a distributed event streaming platform [available here.](https://kafka.apache.org/)
 - RabbitMQ is a widely available message broker [which can be installed from here.](https://rabbitmq.com/)
 - MySQL
-- docker (and compose) to containerize applications to share, verify and run everywhere [can be installed from here.](https://www.docker.com/)
+- docker (and compose) is used to containerize applications to share, verify and run everywhere [can be installed from here.](https://www.docker.com/)
 - kubernetes (later)
 - Observability ([as discussed here](https://grafana.com/grafana/dashboards/16110-fastapi-observability/)
 ) using Grafana, Tempo, Loki and Prometheus